The East Anglian Book Awards – now in its fourteenth year – is now closed for applications.

-Books must have been physically published for the first time between 25 July 2020 and 30 July 2021, and must have been commercially available in bookshops.
+Works must have been published for the first time between 25 July 2020 and 30 July 2021 and must have been commercially available in physical bookshops.
 Books available only as eBooks, or solely from online retailers, are not eligible.

 All titles will be considered before the judges draw up their shortlist for each category.

 The organisers reserve the right to withdraw or amend any category depending on the number of entries received.
 Due to the volume of entries, we regret that we are not able to give feedback to entrants.

 This shortlist will be published in the Eastern Daily Press, Evening News, East Anglian Daily Times and online.
 Shortlisted authors or their publishers will also be informed directly.